 \section{Introduction}

 An observer wants to retrieve reliable information about the preferences of a decision maker (henceforth, DM) from her choice.
-If the DM is rational, i.e. maximizes a complete and transitive preference relation -- then this task is straightforward.
-A chosen alternative is preferred to all alternatives that are available but not chosen.
-However, this conclusion is only valid if the DM pays attention to all alternatives, which is hardly satisfied in reality.
+If DM is rational -- i.e., maximizes a complete and transitive preference relation -- then the task is straightforward.
+She concludes that the chosen alternative in a budget set is preferred to all the alternatives that are available but not chosen.
+However, this conclusion is only valid if DM pays attention to all of the alternatives in a problem, which is hardly satisfied in reality.
 This behooves the observer to drop the assumption of full attention in practice.

 \cite{masatlioglu2012revealed} proposes a parsimonious model of choice under limited attention.
-In this model, the DM is endowed with a rational preference relation, but only considers a subset of a given budget set.
-She chooses the best alternative from those that she considers.
-How are these consideration sets formed?
-The observer may not know much about their formation.
-Perhaps a fundamental property of an inattentive DM should be that when an alternative outside of her consideration set is removed, her consideration set does not change.
-Such consideration sets are referred to as \emph{attention filters}.
-The choice procedure described by a pair consisting of an attention filter and a rational preference relation is referred to as choice under limited attention by \cite{masatlioglu2012revealed} (henceforth, the generic CLA).
+In this model, DM is endowed with a rational preference relation, but only considers a subset of a given budget set.
+She chooses the best alternative among the ones she considers.
+The observer, generally speaking, may not know the exact manner in which DM's consideration sets are formed.
+However, if the behavioral pattern of interest is inattention, then a fundamental property should be that removing an alternative that DM does not pay attention to does not affect her choice.
+Consideration sets that satisfy this property are referred to as \emph{attention filters}, and the choice procedure described by a pair consisting of an attention filter and a rational preference relation is referred to as choice under limited attention, by \cite{masatlioglu2012revealed} (henceforth, the generic CLA).